sogelink-research/pgrest/README.md

 - **Name**: Identifier for the connection.
 - **Connection String**: The connection string used to connect to the PostgreSQL database.
+- **Auth**: (Do not use!, leave out or set to private) Can be set to public to ignore Authorization: Authorization header/user access will not be checked.
+Default private.

 #### Users